Revisited formal wear: stylish, chic, affordable

 The trick to an easy-to-wear blazer

-Forget jackets that are too stiff.
-The right blazer today is a semi-fitted model, in a lightweight fabric (cotton, linen, cool wool), without pronounced shoulder pads.
-It should be able to be worn open without flapping, and closed without constricting.
+Forget stiff jackets.
+Today's ideal blazer is semi-fitted, made from a lightweight fabric (cotton, linen, cool wool), and without pronounced shoulder pads.
+It should be worn open without flapping, and closed without constricting.

-Opt for an unlined (or partially lined) blazer .
-It will be lighter, more fluid, and above all, more comfortable to wear in the summer.
+Opt for an unlined (or partially lined) blazer.
+It will be lighter, more fluid, and above all, more comfortable to wear in summer.

 Which color should you choose?

-- Navy blue or light gray: perfect for more formal ceremonies.
+• Navy blue or light gray: perfect for more formal occasions.

-- Pastel blue or light terracotta: a bold choice in summer, especially if you pair it with a white shirt .
+• Pastel blue or light terracotta: dare to wear it in summer, especially if you pair it with a white shirt.

 Dress pants: no more full suits

-Less formal than suit pants, chinos tick all the boxes: slim or straight cut, good fit, easy care, and above all, absolute versatility.
-They can be easily paired with a blazer, a shirt, or even a structured polo shirt.
+Less formal than suit pants, chinos tick all the boxes: slim or straight fit, good support, easy care, and above all, absolute versatility.
+They can be easily paired with a blazer, shirt, or even a structured polo shirt.

-Tip: If you're on the slim side, opt for a tapered cut.
-For added comfort, consider styles with an elasticated waistband.
+Tip: if you are on the slim side, go for a tapered cut.
+For greater comfort, look for styles with an elasticated waistband.

 Shirt: simple, breathable, effective

-For a summer ceremony, nothing's worse than a shirt that's too thick or clings.
-Opt for a linen shirt, a linen-cotton blend, or a breathable cotton poplin.
-The goal: to breathe, even in the heat and sun.
+For a summer ceremony, there's nothing worse than a shirt that's too thick or clingy.
+Opt for a shirt made of linen, a linen-cotton blend, or lightweight cotton poplin.
+The goal is to stay cool, even in hot weather and bright sunlight.

 Shirts with or without collars?